QC INSPECTED BY LEE ARMORY!

 – Interior of Receiver Cleaned of Metal Shavings and Debris

 – Sights Checked for Canting

-– Function Checked by Cycling the Action
+– Function Checked by Cycling Action

-According to Century Arms, an American company which imports and modifies the WASR, they are semi-automatic only, single stack variants generally based on the Romanian Model 63, Pistol Mitralieră model 1963/1965 (PM md.
+an American company which imports and modifies WASR, they are semi-automatic only, single stack variants generally based on Romanian Model 63, Pistol Mitralieră model 1963/1965 (PM md.
 63), and GP 75 AKM rifles Avtomat Kalashnikova Modernizirovanniy (AKM) series of Kalashnikov rifles originally manufactured in Russia.
 Century decided to import the WASR to meet U.S. demand for AK-style firearms.
 U.S. federal code 18 USC 922R stipulates that no more than 10 major components of a firearm categorized by federal law as a “semi-automatic assault weapon” could be manufactured outside the U.S. The WASR-series rifles take their name from the 1996 Wassenaar Arrangement, a multilateral export control regime (MECR), the purpose of which is to monitor and limit the proliferation of certain conventional weapons and dual-use technologies.

 Gp wasr-10 63 Field Stripped

 WASR-series rifles are manufactured with stamped sheet metal receivers that were originally intended for single-stack magazines.
 Featuring hard chrome-lined barrels, side-mount scope rail and wooden stocks, WASR-series rifles are commonly imported to the United States by Century International Arms.